-With the approval of the academic unit and the Graduate College office, students may include a maximum of 12 graduate-level credit hours with grades of "B" or better that were not used towards a previous degree.
+With the approval of the academic unit and the Graduate College, students may include a maximum of 12 graduate-level credit hours with grades of "B" or better that were not used towards a previous degree.
 Preadmission credits must have been taken within three years of admission to the ASU degree or certificate program to be accepted.
-Accelerated Bachelor's/Master's programs may use a maximum of 12 pre-admission credits which may include up to a maximum of 12 hours shared between the bachelor's and master's program.
-Students in accelerated programs should contact their advisor to ensure proper sharing of credit hours.
-For more details, review the Graduate College Policies and Procedures Handbook.

-15.5.
+20.5.
 Grades